Journey mapping in NGOs: volunteer management

 What does their engagement look like?

-So you have the volunteer express its interest.
+So you have the volunteer express his or her interest.
 It’s time to introduce them to the organization, to onboard them to the tasks and the team.
 Depending on the agreed schedule they will then spend a few hours per week/month or occasionally in the organization and help out with several factors.

 Now a journey map can give you insights to questions like: